With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 This relatively new piece of BBQ equipment is slowly proving itself to be a bit of a must-have item for the avid barbecue enthusiast and griller.

-So, whether you’re here because you’ve just welcomed a pellet grill into your life, you’re looking at buying a new pellet grill and are researching their use, or you simply want to up your smoking game and impress your guests that little bit more, read on to find the very best pellet grill tips and tricks!
+So, whether you’re here because you’ve just welcomed a pellet grill into your life, you’re looking at buying a pellet smoker and are researching their use, or you simply want to up your smoking game and impress your guests that little more, read on to find the very best pellet grill tips and tricks!

 - 1 1.
 Understand What You are Cooking